Chultos/encrypTed/README.md

-I am not very knowledgeable in ciphers but i think this is a pretty robust one

 Here is how the cipher works:
 - You can input any text (probably not weird ASCII characters, i did not check)
 - It will ask you for X and Y, these numbers are used to translate the letters and numbers to different spots in the alphabet, t does not loop the alphabet / 0-9 numbers if you have an X or Y value that is too high, instead, it bounces back when it reaches the end/start (like a ball against a wall)